-1. Home office costs
+1. Home office deduction for independent contractors

 Depending on your profession, you may have significant home office expenses.
 For example, maybe you use your home as an office, a yoga studio, a place to store expensive equipment or something else altogether.